-Conditions are favourable for the development of dangerous thunderstorms that may be capable of producing damaging wind gusts, large hail and heavy rain.
+Conditions are favourable for the development of dangerous thunderstorms that may be capable of producing strong wind gusts and torrential rain.

-Very strong wind gusts can damage buildings, down trees and blow large vehicles off the road.
-Remember, severe thunderstorms can produce tornadoes.
-Heavy downpours are likely to cause flash floods and water pooling on roads.
+Fast-moving water across a road can sweep a vehicle away.
+Strong wind gusts can toss loose objects, damage weak buildings, break branches off trees and overturn large vehicles.
+Heavy downpours can cause flash floods and water pooling on roads.
 Lightning kills and injures Canadians every year.
 Remember, when thunder roars, go indoors!

 Source: Environment Canada